ydj0604/Content-Distribution-Network/README.md

 **Origin Server**

-Origin Server basically works like a bridge that all initial communications go through (except for the actual file transfer), so it will need to handle vast amount of traffic among all the components.
+Origin Server basically works like a bridge that all Client Apps' initial communications go through (except for the actual file transfer), so it will need to handle the large number of requests.
 Therefore, it is designed to have minimal computation within itself.
-Instead, it focuses on correctly, efficiently redirecting client requests to appropriate Meta Server if there are multiple Meta Servers.
+It focuses on correctly, efficiently redirecting client requests to appropriate Meta Server if there are multiple Meta Servers.
 Moreover, Origin Server itself does not maintain any information but heavily relies on Meta Server for both storing and computing information required for the entire system to work.
-As Origin Server works as the initial point of contact for all Client Applications, Client Applications only need to be aware of the ways to interact with Origin Server, and stay detached from complex details of the entire system.
-Also, when there is only a single Meta Server, Origin Server can be installed in the same machine as Meta Server in order to eliminate the network delay for the communication between Meta Server and Origin Server.
+As Origin Server works as the initial point of contact for all Client Applications, Client Applications only need to be aware of the ways to interact with Origin Server, and stay detached from details of the entire system.
+Also, when there is only a single Meta Server, Origin Server can be deployed in the same machine as Meta Server in order to eliminate the network delay for the communication between Meta Server and Origin Server.

 **Meta Server**

 Meta Server works close to Origin Server and functions as a brain of the entire system.
 Meta Server keeps track of a list of files that are uploaded or deleted, all the necessary meta data for every file, information about all the CDN Nodes in the system.
 In summary, Meta Server serves two main tasks:
 1) Maintain meta data (file hash, a list of CDN Nodes (cache nodes) that contain the file, timestamp, etc) about all the files stored in the system,
-2) Compile a list of files that Client Application asks for and uses to make an appropriate request directly to CDN Nodes in the process of Explicit Sync Upload, Explicit Sync Download, and Auto Sync
+2) Compile and send a list of files that Client Applications can use to make an appropriate request directly to CDN Nodes in order to transfer files

 Selection Algorithm for choosing the CDN Node that will optimize the flow
 1. CDN Nodes that have file(s) in cache already